 Barbara’s words resound as I return to my work on my current project, an online mentoring course for entry-year teachers.
 Yes, how indeed can I create an environment in which “unscripted moments” abound, where entry year teachers exit their mode of “incessant busyness”, and explore and reflect upon the personal and ordinary?
 How can I create an environment that honors the personal and informal and ordinary within the confines of formal learning-- a model for learning within their classrooms where their goal is as Darren’s:

-I will continue to try to make them feel as though "the ordinary in our class is extraordinary."
+I will continue to try to make them feel as though "the ordinary in our class is extraordinary."so youngsters in turn can revel in those unscripted moments of discovering and power of the ordinary--

 No comments: